PYBrulin/axone/README.md

 node.call_action(dest_node=target_node, action="move", x=1, y=2, z=3)
 ```

-Note: No answer is returned by the service exchange.
-If an answer is required, an "answer service" should to implemented by the client and an answered called by the service provider.
+An answer can be returned by a service, but is not required.
+The answer must be a JSON-serializable object.
+If an answer is expected, the argument `answer` can be passed to the `call_action` method.
+The `answer` argument accept either a string matching the action name, or directly the callable function to call.
+The callable function must already be registered as an action on the client node and must take the same arguments as the response message will have.
+On the service side, the answer will be returned on the service named after `answer`.
+If no `answer` argument is passed, but the service still returns an answer, the answer will be ignored.
+For an example of this, see the `example_actuator` and `example_performer` nodes in the `examples` folder which implement a simple request/response service over the request `move` and the response `move_response`.

 ### Parameter server